 Our catalogue uses standards-based archives terminology that you may not be familiar with.
 This glossary of terms helps define and describe some of the terms and concepts used within the catalogue.
 Extract of relevant terms from AtoM (Access to Memory) Glossary:

 Access points: An access point is a name, term, keyword, phrase or code that may be used to search, identify and locate an archival description.
-In our catalogue these are divided into subject, name or place access points and can be used to find related archival descriptions, for example all the archival descriptions related to ‘Consultation’ or ‘Defence’, or all those related to ‘NATO’.
+In our catalogue these are divided into subject, place, genre or name access points and can be used to find related archival descriptions, for example all the archival descriptions related to ‘Consultation’ or ‘Defence’, or all those related to ‘NATO’.
 You can search by access points by selecting ‘Subjects’ in the drop down menu at the top of the interface, symbolized by the compass icon.

 Accruals: An addition to an existing archive.
 Where the phrase 'Further accruals are expected' is used, more material is likely to be added to the archive in the future.